0xFFFF-hey/Gang-Of-Four-Design-Patterns/readme.md

   - [Decorator](#decorator)

 # UML Relations
+  - **Dependency**
+Definition: A relationship where one class depends on another for its operation or behavior.
+Example: A class Printer depends on the Paper class.
-  - Association
+  - **Association**
 Definition: A structural relationship that represents how objects are connected to each other.
 Example: A teacher teaches students.
-  - Aggregation
+  - **Aggregation**
 Definition: A "whole-part" relationship where the part can exist independently of the whole.
 Example: A classroom has students, but students can exist without the classroom.
-  - Composition
+  - **Composition**
 Definition: A stronger form of aggregation where the parts cannot exist without the whole.
 If the whole is destroyed, the parts are destroyed too.
 Example: A house contains rooms, and if the house is demolished, the rooms no longer exist.
-  - Dependency
-Definition: A relationship where one class depends on another for its operation or behavior.
-Example: A class Printer depends on the Paper class.
-  - Generalization
+  - **Generalization**
 Definition: A relationship where one class (subclass) inherits from another class (superclass).
 Example: A Car is a type of Vehicle.
-  - Realization
+  - **Realization**
 Definition: A relationship between an interface and a class that implements the interface.
 Example: A Dog class implements the Animal interface.
-  - Multiplicity
-Definition: Specifies the number of instances of one class that are associated with one instance of another class.
-Example: A Library has multiple Books.
-  - Dependency (Dashed Arrow)
-Definition: A weaker relationship where one class uses another temporarily.
-Example: A Car class temporarily uses the GPS class.
-  - Association Class
-Definition: A class that links two or more classes with its own properties.
-Example: A Contract class links Employee and Company.
-  - Refinement
-Definition: A semantic relationship that represents the mapping of one element to a more detailed element.
-Example: A high-level design model is refined into a detailed design model.
-  - Dependency Inversion (Stereotype)
-Definition: A principle where high-level modules depend on abstractions rather than low-level modules.
-  - Bidirectional Association
-Definition: A two-way association where both classes know about each other.
-Example: A Teacher and a Student can interact with each other.
 ![image](https://github.com/user-attachments/assets/4092cf5b-58a5-46f6-b776-be92362589f6)

 # Behavioral Design Patterns